-It is vital that the affordable housing ecosystem operate beyond simply providing dwelling units to individual households, and instead actively engage in the essential work of ensuring resiliency for residents.
+Fundamentally, the affordable housing ecosystem must operate beyond simply providing dwelling units to individual households, and instead actively engage in the essential work of community building focused on ensuring holistic resiliency for Illinois' residents.

 Resilient communities and households can better withstand and quickly recover from major economic and environmental disruptions.
 Communities lacking in resiliency, place their residents at greater risk of natural disasters and profound economic hardships which could lead to job loss, financial stress, and potentially homelessness.
 Within this plan, two resilience subtypes are considered:

-- 1) Environmental resiliency which is a community's ability to withstand extreme weather events like heat waves or flooding, the effects of which impact residents of low-income neighborhoods and communities of color at higher rates than residents who live in wealthier areas. - 2) Economic resiliency which speaks to a community's ability to withstand economic shock from such events as the Housing Mortgage Crisis or the COVID-19 pandemic.
+- Environmental resiliency which is a community's ability to withstand extreme weather events like heat waves or flooding, the effects of which impact residents of low-income neighborhoods and communities of color at higher rates than residents who live in wealthier areas. - 2.
+Economic resiliency which speaks to a community's ability to withstand economic shock from such events as the Housing Mortgage Crisis, Great Recession, or the COVID-19 pandemic.